-Dropping a Course: A student's financial aid package will be adjusted to reflect any tuition adjustment made by the Bursar's Office as well as any other adjustments required by law or by the applicable fund donor(s).
-In addition, students who are not enrolled full-time as of the last day to add courses will have their aid revised.
+Dropping a Course: Students who are not enrolled full-time as of the last day to add courses will have their aid revised.
 Generally, students enrolling less than three-fourths time will have an increased work award.
 Additional information is available in the Financial Aid Office.